 1.WiFi in my Room

 After a brace of weeks pressing refresh a thousand times on Facebook and YouTube to no avail, I finally got online, here in Afghanistan!
 Yes, at night, I was able to get some work done in Afghanistan!
 I just had to be a bit cautious over a 2 week period about my whereabouts and also about Uzbekistan as I didn’t want to slag Uzbekistan off while I was still in it!
-I told some family and friends I was safely in Masar e Sharif, but not everyone who follows my blog knew about it until I posted my visa for Afghanistan article and the border crossing into Hayratan story.
+I told some family and friends I was safely in Masar e Sharif, including Mum, Dad.
+But not everyone who follows my blog knew about it until I posted my visa for Afghanistan article and the border crossing into Hayratan story.

 For ridiculous reasons only the media knows, people seem to think that Afghanistan in unsafe.
 Well, it’s a friendly country, it’s not unsafe if you know what you are doing.
 I felt safe on the streets, safe in the restaurants, safe when I was sightseeing and safe at my hotel room.
 That’s the fact that the biased upper and middle class ill-educated media didn’t want me to tell you but it’s true.
 95% of people in Afghanistan are nice friendly people and very happy to see you here.
 Very happy.
 You see my friends and I touring Tashkurgan?